ArcSyn v4.0.3 User Manual

-ArcSyn design, DSP and yellow GUI copyright © 2018 Steven Cook, SPC Plugins.
+ArcSyn design, DSP and yellow/grey GUI copyright © 2021 Steven Cook, SPC Plugins.
 All rights reserved.

-Thank you to MetaDronos, Marc-Olivier Johnson, Miro Pajic, Simon Field, Tom Wies, Allen Terhune, Andre LaFosse and Ed Ten Eyck for beta testing and design suggestions.
+Thank you to MetaDronos, Marc-Olivier Johnson, Miro Pajic, Simon Field, Tom Wies, Allen Terhune, Andre LaFosse, Ed Ten Eyck, and Richard DeHove for beta testing and design suggestions.
 Jürgen Haible (RIP) for inspiration.
 Special thanks to Ace Layton.
 Thanks to Martin Finke for GarageBand program workaround.
-Mac Audio Unit version implemented using Symbiosis by NuEdge Development.
 VST plug-in technology by Steinberg.
 Some icon designs from Picol.
 All trademarks are the property of their respective owners.